uboslinux/ubos-docs/source/developers/ubos-backup.rst

 Idea
 ----

-The idea of the UBOS Backup File Format is to have single files that can contain all data necessary to reconstruct a site, including all applications installed at the site and their data.
+The UBOS Backup File Format defines how to store all data and meta-data necessary to reconstruct the installation of one or more apps at one or more sites, in a single file.
 This supports use cases such as backup, restore, archival, checkpointing and many others.

 This file format can be defined once, and used by all apps.